chienleow/gamified-wellness-tracker/Notes.md

 - [ ] How to make sure no repetition in teams, maybe not needed because you normally won't seed things twice?
 - [ ] Check all error messages if they are working

-Questions to study group tomorrow:
+Questions:
-1. what to expect in reviews?
+1. what to expect in review?
+2. teams/1/users/new, team doesn't preselected
+3. how to add in multiple values of the same attribute in one submit?

+Reviews:
+Similar to Sinatra, walkthrough authentication, how you meet those requirements, live coding is a step up, query methods, using where joins, order, generate SQL, active record model class method, look more into query methods

+!!!
 Remember, you are building the MVP!!
 Get that done first, you can always modify your app to fit the stretch goals later for real usage

 <option value="<%= @user.team_id %>">Team A</option>